danvalen1/Film-Industry-Analysis/README.md

 **Produce high budget adventure films-** if the studio has a high production & advertisement budget, it would make sense for the studio to invest in an adventure film since it had the highest median ROI for high budgets.

-**Produce low budget thrillers-** if the studio has a low budget, it would make sense for the studio in thrillers since they have the highest possible ROI of any genre film with low budgets.
+**Produce low budget thrillers-** if the studio has a low budget, it would make sense for the studio to invest in thrillers since they have the highest possible ROI of any genre film with low budgets.

 ## Next Steps